CMSgov/cdap/terraform/services/opt-out-import/README.md

-# Terraform for opt-out-import lambda and associated infra
+# Terraform for opt-out-import function and associated infra

-This service sets up the infrastructure for the opt-out-import lambda in upper and lower environments for all teams.
+This service sets up the infrastructure for the opt-out-import lambda function in upper and lower environments for all teams.

 ## Manual deploy